Mongol invasion of Kievan Rus': Invasion of Batu Khan

+Legacy

+Carpine's account

+The Ystoria Mongalorum, written by Italian diplomat Giovanni da Pian del Carpine (Iohannes de Plano Carpini) in Latin just after he visited Kiev in 1246, contains a brief passage mentioning the siege of Kiev that happened several years earlier.
+Although frequently cited by earlier historians, the accuracy of this account has been questioned, especially because the passage from the first redaction of Carpini's manuscript copies was substantially expanded in the second redaction, which breaks the narrative of the first, and partially contradicts it.

+While the first redaction text states that the Mongols "put the inhabitants to death", suggesting that the entire population was killed and there were no survivors, this is contradicted by the second-redaction statement that "the inhabitants are kept in complete servitude", meaning that at least some had to be left alive to be "kept in complete servitude".
+The added text thus seems likely to be an inauthentic interpolation.
+Questions have also been raised as to whether Carpini really "was describing Kiev or some other town he was told was Kiev", as there are no other extant descriptions of what Kiev looked like at the time, and Carpini does not mention any landmarks such as Saint Sophia Cathedral, Kyiv that would make this identification unambiguous.

 Impact on development

-Giovanni de Plano Carpini, the pope's envoy to the Mongol great khan, traveled through Kiev in February 1246 and wrote:

-The influence of the Mongol invasion on the territories of Kievan Rus' was uneven.
-Colin McEvedy (Atlas of World Population History, 1978) estimates the population of Kievan Rus' dropped from 7.5 million prior to the invasion to 7 million afterwards.
+The influence of the Mongol invasion on the territories was uneven.
+Colin McEvedy estimates the population dropped from 7.5 million prior to the invasion to seven million afterwards.
 Centres such as Kiev took centuries to rebuild and recover from the devastation of the initial attack.
-The Novgorod Republic continued to prosper, and new entities, the rival cities of Moscow and Tver, began to flourish under the Mongols.
+The Novgorod Republic continued to prosper, and a new entity, the Principality of Moscow, began to flourish under the Mongols.

-Moscow's eventual dominance of northern and eastern Rus' was in large part attributable to the Mongols.
-After the prince of Tver joined a rebellion against the Mongols in 1327, his rival prince Ivan I of Moscow joined the Mongols in crushing Tver and devastating its lands.
-By doing so he eliminated his rival, allowed the Russian Orthodox Church to move its headquarters to Moscow, and was granted the title of Grand Prince by the Mongols.
+Moscow's eventual dominance in northeastern Rus' was in large part attributable to the Mongols.
+Moscow drew people and wealth, developed trade links, and established an autocratic political system which exerted a powerful influence on Russian society.
+After the prince of Tver led an uprising in 1327, the rival prince Ivan I of Moscow joined the Mongols in crushing Tver and devastating its lands.
+By doing so, he eliminated his rival, allowed the Russian Orthodox Church to move its headquarters to Moscow, and was granted the title of Grand Prince by the Mongols.

-As such, the Muscovite prince became the chief intermediary between the Mongol overlords and the Rus' lands, which paid further dividends for Moscow's rulers.
-While the Mongols often raided other areas of Rus', they tended to respect the lands controlled by their principal collaborator.
-This, in turn, attracted nobles and their servants who sought to settle in the relatively secure and peaceful Moscow lands.

-Although Rus' forces defeated the Golden Horde at the Battle of Kulikovo in 1380, Mongol domination of parts of Rus' territories, with the requisite demands of tribute, continued until the Great stand on the Ugra river in 1480.
+As such, the Muscovite prince became the chief intermediary between the Mongol overlords and the Russian princes, which paid further dividends for Moscow's rulers.
+In the 14th century, the Muscovite princes began "gathering Russian lands" to increase its population and wealth.
+While the Mongols often raided other territories, they tended to respect the lands controlled by their principal collaborator.
+This, in turn, attracted nobles and their servants who sought to settle in the relatively secure and peaceful lands of Moscow.
+Although a Russian army defeated the Golden Horde at the Battle of Kulikovo in 1380, the Mongol domination of Russian-inhabited territories, with the requisite demands of tribute, continued until the Great Stand on the Ugra River in 1480.

-Historians argued that without the Mongol destruction of Kievan Rus', the Rus' would not have unified into the Tsardom of Russia and, subsequently, the Russian Empire would not have risen.
-Trade routes with the East went through Rus' territory, making them a center of trade between east and west.
-Mongol influence, while destructive to their enemies, had a significant long-term effect on the rise of modern Belarus, Russia, and Ukraine.